shecodes-students/S0E0/episode.md

 ---
 To make your journal file compatible with the she.codes platform, please stick to the following format.

-- start each entry on a new line starting with a `#` followed by the date
+- start each entry on a new line, starting with a `#` followed by the date

-- as the date format, please use `yyyy-mm-dd`.
-Meaning four digits of the year, followed by a dash, followed by two digits of the month followed by a dash followed by two digits of the day.
+- as the date format, please use `yyyy-mm-dd` (meaning four digits of the year, followed by a dash, followed by two digits of the month, followed by a dash followed by two digits of the day).

 - after this special line, you can use all of the markdown tricks you have learned!